andreax79/python-rt11/README.md

 * ASSIGN          Associates a logical device name with a device
 * CD              Changes or displays the current working drive and directory
 * COPY            Copies files
-* CREATE          Creates a file with a specific name and size
+* CREATE          Creates files or directories
 * DEASSIGN        Removes logical device name assignments
 * DELETE          Removes files from a volume
 * DIR             Lists file directories